Don’t Give Up on Your Call to Homeschool

 Another Homeschool Example

 Another example is the mother who pulled her son out of school during his sixth-grade year.
 He was having trouble with classes and taking Ritalin because of an ADD diagnosis.
 She found out that he couldn’t write a complete sentence—let alone a paragraph, that his handwriting was illegible, and that his math skills were not up to par.
 They spent the first year going over the basics to fill in the gaps.
 Though ready to give up, this mother persisted and prayed.
-After all, she only had until high school to teach him at home.
+After all, she only had until high school to teach him at home as the father wanted to put him back in public school.
 By the time he went to back to public school, they improved his skills enough that he did well.
-After graduation from college (remember the experts didn’t give her much hope of that when he was in sixth grade), he went on to law school where he is in his second year.
+After graduation from college (remember, the experts didn’t give her much hope of that when he was in sixth grade), he went on to law school.
 Though she and her son sowed in tears, they are definitely reaping in joy!

 “Happy is the man that hath his quiver full of them: they shall not be ashamed, but they shall speak with the enemies in the gate.”Psalm 127:5 KJV